 - Humidity can effect results.
 The reaction between the citric acid and baking soda is triggered by water.
 A particularly humid day can cause your bath bombs to blister rather than dry with a nice smooth surface.

 - Work promptly when mixing and molding your bath fizzies.
 While humidity is a concern you are actually more likely to dry out your mixture.
-This makes and difficult to mold and bath bombs will crumble apart.
+This makes it difficult to hold it’s shape and bath bombs will crumble apart.

 - Put the pressure on.
 Don’t be dainty about filling your molds, ensure they are fully packed and overflowing when you press them.
 Extra will fall away and the resulting bath bombs will be more sturdy to handle both when unmolding and when dry.